 The goal of the Affordable Care Act is to make sure people who want coverage can afford it.
 Those who tried to get affordable coverage from Medicaid or CHIP, but experienced a denial, get an extra opportunity to get private coverage.

-This is in-part due to the fact that many state’s rejected Medicaid expansion, meaning it was easy for people to be confused about their Medicaid options.
-Also, this is due in-part to the fact that Medicaid and CHIP are offered 365 days a year.
+This is in part because many state’s rejected Medicaid expansion so it was easy for people to be confused about their Medicaid options.
+Also, this is due in part to the fact that Medicaid and CHIP are offered 365 days a year.

 In many cases, a person could apply for Medicaid or CHIP before the deadline, but not be officially rejected before open enrollment ended.

-Apply for Medicaid or CHIP today and make sure to check out special enrollment in the Marketplace if you have been denied.
+Apply for Medicaid or CHIP today and make sure to see if you can get a special enrollment in the Marketplace if you have been denied.